Dive dahab,dive in dahab,dahab diving holidays

 Free Wi-FI offered in all hotels and coffees

 There are ATMs (cash machines) every where in Dahab

 Dahab ist quite inexpensive for Western standards.
 Here some guidelines:

 Please respect the local culture.
 Women should dress moderately when walking in the streets and men should not walk without shirt in the streets – despite the rise in skimpy outfits due to the increase in tourism, the local Egyptians and Bedouins do find this offensive and you should avoid it as much as possible.

-Petty crime rates are low here compared to European countries and the tourism police have a high presence in the town.
+Very Safe as the tourism police have a high presence in the town.
 Most of them speak English and are very willing to help in case of difficulty.

 Dahab has plenty of doctors, excellent dentists and physiotherapists as well as a hospital.
 There are several pharmacies and most hotels will have a doctor on call if necessary.